mcluseau/kpng/backends/ipvsfullstate/doc.md

 5. Delete IPVS virtual server for ExternalIP

 ### DeleteEndpoint
+1. Remove EndpointIP(real server) from IPVS virtual server for ExternalIP

-1. Remove EndpointIP from kubeLoopBackIPSet if endpoint is local
+2. Remove EndpointIP from kubeLoopBackIPSet if endpoint is local
-2. Remove EndpointIP(real server) from IPVS virtual server for ClusterIP
+3. Remove EndpointIP(real server) from IPVS virtual server for ClusterIP

 ## NodePort